Camila Mendes: Career

-Mendes' first acting job was a commercial for IKEA.
+Mendes's first acting job was a commercial for IKEA.
 In 2016, Mendes was cast as "silver-tongued high school sophomore" Veronica Lodge in The CW's teen drama series Riverdale (2017–2023), a subversive take on the Archie Comics.
-For her performance she won the Teen Choice Award for Choice Scene Stealer in 2017.
+For her performance, she won the Teen Choice Award for Choice Scene Stealer in 2017.
 Mendes was represented by the Carson Kolker Organization, later changing to CAA.

 Mendes made her feature film debut as Morgan in The New Romantic, which premiered at the SXSW Festival in March 2018.
 In the same month, Mendes joined the cast of the romantic comedy The Perfect Date.
 The film was released on Netflix on April 12, 2019.
 In 2019, the film Coyote Lake premiered, in which Mendes is the lead.
-In 2020 she appeared in the critically acclaimed sci-fi/comedy Palm Springs, which premiered at the Sundance Film Festival and was released that July on Hulu.
+In 2020, she appeared in the critically acclaimed sci-fi/comedy Palm Springs, which premiered at the Sundance Film Festival and was released that July on Hulu.
 She subsequently headlined the Netflix thriller film Dangerous Lies, released that same year.

-In 2022, she co-starred opposite Maya Hawke in the teen black comedy Do Revenge for Netflix earning critical acclaim.
+In 2022, she co-starred opposite Maya Hawke in the teen black comedy Do Revenge for Netflix, earning critical acclaim.
 Mendes played Drea, a popular student at an elite high school trying to get revenge on her ex-boyfriend.
-Adrian Horton of The Guardian praised her performance writing, "In particular, Mendes’s six years on Riverdale have refined her performance of a popular bitch with secret vulnerability to a fine, relishable point."
-In February 2024, Mendes starred as Ana Santos, an ambitious art world intern in the Amazon Prime romantic comedy film, Upgraded.
+Adrian Horton of The Guardian praised her performance writing, "In particular, Mendes's six years on Riverdale have refined her performance of a popular bitch with secret vulnerability to a fine, relishable point."
+In February 2024, Mendes starred as Ana Santos, an ambitious art world intern in the Amazon Prime romantic comedy film Upgraded.
 The film also starred Archie Renaux, Lena Olin, and Marisa Tomei.
 The film earned positive reviews with Courtney Howard of Variety describing this film as a "clever and charming romantic comedy" adding "Mendes and Renaux make for a lovely on-screen duo, teasing out lighthearted tenderness within the witty banter."
-That same year she starred in another Amazon romantic comedy, Mùsica (2024) which premiered at the SXSW Festival.
+That same year, she starred in another Amazon romantic comedy, Música, which premiered at the SXSW Festival.
 Rafael Motamyer of IndieWire praised the film for its "subversion of the musical comedy", adding the film is "charming" while also praising the chemistry of the two leads.

-In June 2024, Mendes co-founded production company Honor Role with Rachel Matthews.
+In June 2024, Mendes co-founded the production company Honor Role with Rachel Matthews.

-In August 2024, it was announced that she has been cast as Teela co-starring with Nicholas Galitzine as He-Man for the upcoming live action movie reboot of Masters of the Universe.
+In July 2024, Mendes was cast in the reboot of I Know What You Did Last Summer.
+In August 2024, it was announced that she had been cast as Teela in the live-action film reboot of Masters of the Universe, co-starring with Nicholas Galitzine as He-Man, leading her to drop out of the former due to scheduling conflicts.

+In February 2026, it was announced that Honor Role hired Meredith Ditlow (from Reese Witherspoon's Hello Sunshine) to run film and television for Honor Role.